NicoHood/HID/Readme.md

 ### Micro/Leonardo + HoodLoader2

-**You can compile all HID APIs but this doesnt mean that you can use them if no hid descriptor is set correctly.**
+**You can compile all HID APIs but this doesn't mean that you can use them if no hid descriptor is set correctly.**
 Edit the *sketchbook/hardware/HID/avr/variants/hid_descriptors/hid_descriptors.h* to use the extended HID core.
 At the moment you have 3 options: Default, Gamepad or Extended.
 Extended should work for anything expect Gamepads.
 See the bug section below to find out more about working hid reports.
 Not all of them are playing well together.